euphoria3k/gary-knowles-gatsby/src/pages/index.md

 ---
 templateKey: index-page
 title: Gary Knowles Kitchen Fitters
-subheading: 'Design, Supply and Installation'
+subheading: "Design, Supply and Installation"
 contactBox: >-
   Give us a call today for a free quotation on<br> **01255 761403** or **07816 897939**